-Last week I went to visit my lovely publisher, Dara, to drop off a Gratitude Jar for her office.
+Last week I went to visit my lovely publisher, Dara Beevas, to drop off a glass Gratitude Jar for her office.
 Our conversation went something like this:

 "This is beautiful!"
 Dara said after taking the jar out of its packaging and placing it on her desk, "So what do I do with it?"

-"Yes, but you know I'm a Virgo so I need details.
+"Yes, I read you book but you know I'm a Virgo so I need details.
 You need to tell me exactly how to use this jar, Josie."

-But it made me realize I should be prepared for questions from the Daras of the world about the exact mechanics of using a gratitude jar when I'm out promoting my book.
+But this conversation made me realize I should be prepared for questions from the Daras of the world about the exact mechanics of using a gratitude jar when I'm out promoting my book.

 Dara went on to ask tons of other questions, of which I tried to answer the best I could.

-When I left her office, I felt like I hadn't done a proper job motivating her as the author of an inspirational book about gratitude should.
+When I left Dara’s office, I felt like I hadn't done a proper job motivating her as the author of an inspirational book about gratitude should.

-So I came up with an analogy, since it's obvious giving out really specific details of how to do things is obviously not one of my strengths.
+So, I came up with an analogy…since it's obvious giving out specific details of how to do things is obviously not one of my strengths. *cue cute kitty facepalm*

-Flying to Paradise: A Simple Parable About the Power of Gratitude
+A Simple Parable About How to Create an Attitude of Gratitude

 When you arrive to claim your tickets, the woman behind the counter informs you one of the perks of your winning tickets is you get to choose whatever plane you wish to take you there.